Colonisation of Hokkaido: Negative impacts on the Ainu

 One result of the assimilation policies has been the dying off of the Ainu language, with UNESCO recognising it as critically endangered.
 In 1966, there were about 300 native Ainu speakers; in 2008, there were about 100.
 There have been continuing efforts through the latter 20th and 21st centuries to revitalise Ainu as a language.
 Though the language as well as broader Ainu culture is still under threat.

 In 2004, the small Ainu community in Russia wrote a letter to Vladimir Putin, urging him to recognise Japanese mistreatment of the Ainu people as a genocide, something which Putin declined to do.

 Geographer Naohiro Nakamura and anthropologist Mark Watson identify Japanese governmental and administrative practices in reporting on Ainu people especially in urban settings that erased them from the statistical and demographic record as Ainu.
 This is shown in a response from the Statistics Bureau of Japan to a request from the Cabinet Secretariat's Ainu Policy Office to include a question on the 2015 census asking if people were Ainu.
 The Statistics Bureau after arguing that it would be inappropriate due to the Japanese government not having a definition for "ethnicity", additionally said that "including survey items specifically targeting the "Ainu" ethnic group could limit its usefulness and invite unnecessary criticism that it is discriminatory".

 Anthropologist Ann-Elise Lewallen wrote in 2016 that the Japanese colonisation of lands inhabited by the Ainu had "genocidal consequences" for the Ainu, and that the Ainu were made indigenous through the "invasion and colonial subjugation of their ancestral lands, lifeways, and attempted genocide of their ancestors".
 Lewallen, alongside researchers Robert Hughes and Esther Brito Ruiz have detailed how the assimilationist policies of Japan from the 19th century has resulted in a cultural genocide of the Ainu, where their existence was only permitted if they ceased being Ainu.
-Historian Michael Roellinghoff described the bureaucratic mechanisms that sort to assimilate the Ainu into Japanese society and erase their distinct identity as "insidiously genocidal".
-In "Hokkaidō 150: settler colonialism and Indigeneity in modern Japan and beyond" historian Tristan Grunow et al. detail how the Ainu of Hokkaido were subjected to a process of settler colonialism and genocidal practices that align with the genocidal actions detail in the United Nations Genocide Convention.
+Historian Michael Roellinghoff described the bureaucratic mechanisms that sought to assimilate the Ainu into Japanese society and erase their distinct identity as "insidiously genocidal".
+In "Hokkaidō 150: settler colonialism and Indigeneity in modern Japan and beyond" historian Tristan Grunow et al. detail how the Ainu of Hokkaido were subjected to a process of settler colonialism and genocidal practices that align with the genocidal actions detailed in the United Nations Genocide Convention.